 7. WHAT’S YOUR CANCELLATION POLICY?

 Not a fun one, but should you find yourself in a situation where you need to cancel your photography coverage, it’s important to understand how this works before you sign a contract.
-Typically if you cancel within 6-9+ months of the wedding date, you’ll be out your booking deposit, but that’s about it.
+Typically if you cancel within 3-6+ months of the wedding date, you’ll be out your retainer, but that’s about it.

-Typically a booking deposit will not be refundable because the photographer has marked your wedding date as unavailable to all of the inquiries being received (and since weddings book 12-18 months out, deposits are vital so that you have a bit of skin in the game!).
-When folks cancel their wedding, this is a source of revenue that photographers are now missing out on that they could have had otherwise (this has happened to me before and it’s not fun!).
+9/10 your retainer will not be refundable because the photographer has marked your wedding date as unavailable to all of the inquiries being received.
+When folks cancel their wedding, this is a source of revenue that photographers are now missing out on that they could have had otherwise.
+Retainers help offset this and provide financial consistency throughout the year.

 8. HOW DOES PRINTING WORK?
 DO YOU PROVIDE A PRINT RELEASE?